TheOsceola - Quote book, video: Mike Norvell on FSU's first spring scrimmage

 All of the quarterbacks have looked good so far this spring.
 But DJ having so much experience, was that obvious going in the stadium or did Brock have that too since he’s played in some games as well?

 Norvell: Brock does have a year within the system.
-I would say you even right now Brock has probably a little bit more confidence maybe in some of the things that he's being asked to do.
+I would say that even right now Brock has probably a little bit more confidence maybe in some of the things that he's being asked to do.
 We’ve thrown a lot in the installations in the first four days.
-I think DJ has done really well in grasping, his overall understanding.
-But now it's just competition and he needed a day like today and there were some good moments, there were some plays where it kind of reverted back to maybe not as clean in his footwork or his fundamentals.
+I think DJ has done really well in grasping that, I think he’s done really well in his overall understanding.
+But now it's just the repetition.
+And he needed a day like today and there were some good moments, there were some plays where it kind of resorted back to maybe not the cleanest in his footwork or in his fundamentals.
 But that’s what today is all about.
-They’ve been really good those first four days.
+They’ve been good, I mean really good, those first four days.
 I thought Brock had some good moments.
 For a first scrimmage, I thought Luke was outstanding.
-His last couple of drives, we tried to put it in his hand and try to move the ball down the field.
+His last couple of drives, we tried to put it in his hand let him have to move the ball down the field.
 And I thought as he got into the scrimmage, I thought he really did a nice job of being able to go and execute.
 It was good for all of those guys to have positive moments.
-But then there's definitely some plays and things that we got to clean up when it comes to just the finer details and that will definitely come with more repetition.
+But then there was definitely some plays and things that we got to clean up when it comes to just the finer details and that will definitely come with more repetition.

 What role did the defensive line in affecting the quarterback, some of those throws you said they probably want back?